mvolkmann/blog/src/neovim.md

 ## Telescope

 {% aTargetBlank "https://github.com/nvim-telescope/telescope.nvim",
-"Telescope" %} is a fuzzy finder for neovim.
+"Telescope" %} is a fuzzy finder for Neovim.

 To install it: